Operator Reference

 The position, rotation, and scale in the row and column direction of

-the found instances of the model are returned in Row
+the found instances of the model are returned in Row,

-.
+ScaleC.
 The score of each found instance is returned in

-.
+Score.
 The type of the found instances of the models is returned in

-.
+Model.
 For details see respective sections below.

 Characteristics of the parameter semantics

-Compared to find_aniso_shape_model
+Compared to find_aniso_shape_model, the

 semantics of all input parameters have changed to some extent.
 All input